-G. This section does not apply to either of the following:
+G. This section does not apply to any of the following:

-1. The shipment of a tobacco product to a foreign trade zone that is established under 19 United States Code section 81 and title 44, chapter 18 and that is located in this state if the tobacco product is from outside of this country, was ordered by a distributor in another state and is not distributed in this state.
+1. The shipment of a tobacco product to a foreign trade zone that is established under 19 United States Code sections 81a through 81u and title 44, chapter 18 and that is located in this state if the tobacco product is from outside of this country, was ordered by a distributor in another state and is not distributed in this state.